 planted by Yahweh as a living display of his glory.”
 Isaiah 61:1-3 TPT

 Prayer also produces healing things in us.
 It is our lifeline to obtain the things listed in Isaiah 61:

 - A mantle of praise instead of heaviness

 - Becoming a living display of His glory

 Why do I say these come through prayer?
-Because, it is through our connection with Him that we are filled, changed, healed and made new.
+Because, it’s through our connection with Him that we’re filled, changed, healed, and made new.
 That connection is far deeper than the surface of our lives.
 Prayer is the revealing of the depths of our being to the God who cares and who is the only one able to truly heal us.
 He knows us intimately and sees us individually because He cares.

 Prayer is A Mystery

 Do I understand how all of this happens?
 No, I don’t.
-However, through faith, I obtain what God has promised, not through my mental understanding.
+However, through faith, I obtain what God has promised, not through my mental understanding, but through the Spirit.
 I become more and more like Jesus as I spend more and more time with Him.
 It is a mysterious exchange that only God could accomplish.
-My weakness for His strength – my sorrow for His joy.
-All through our relationship of love and communication with one another.
+My weakness for His strength – my sorrow for His joy – believing in the power of prayer.
+All this is done through our relationship of love and communication with one another.

 How we can communicate with the omnipotent, omnipresent, omniscient God is truly a mystery.
 Yet, it’s true!